If that's a C-like language, you need to use == for equality checks, not =. The single = is for assignment so that:

 num_red - count_red == red_pot

 to be true, you need to assign one of those variables (the "unknown" one) based on the other two "known" ones.
-For example, if num_red
+For example, if num_red and count_red are known, set red_pot with:

 red_pot = num_red - count_red;

-are known, set num_red
+Alternatively, if red_pot and count_red are known, set num_red with:

 num_red = count_red + red_pot;